 Thus, the plan put forward by Chuck and Nancy is simple: The president and congressional Republicans must give in and allow the passage of a bill that will reopen the government.
 Only then will Democrats discuss further border security measures.
 But once the government is back to work, the Democrats will refuse to agree to any measure that hardens the southern border.

 Trump Is Winning the Blame Game

 How long the brinkmanship will continue may well shape not only the political landscape for the next two years but also the outcome of the 2020 presidential election.
 Each side of this impasse has an ace in the hole; the Democrats know that, at some point, the government will have to be reopened, but the Republicans still command a majority vote in the Senate and, of course, the president’s pen – which is useful for both vetoes and executive orders.

 The Democratic leaders failed to effectively answer Trump’s address, choosing instead to recycle their party soundbites and continue to vilify and resist the president.
 Their refusal to agree to provide the $5.6 billion for border wall construction – a paltry amount, compared to how much money the federal government spends every year – looks increasingly like sheer petulance.
 The government remains shut down – as the president pointed out – because Democrats will not approve this barely significant expenditure.
-After publicly offering to take the blame for the government shutdown, Trump has successfully handed that blame to his political opponents.We value your comments!
-Please weigh in on our comment section below.
+After publicly offering to take the blame for the government shutdown, Trump has successfully handed that blame to his political opponents.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com